 Today’s hotels must protect both the physical safety and hotel data of their guests.
 Using these strategies to take a proactive approach to cyberthreats is the first step towards operating a responsible hotel business.

 How do you protect your hotel data and your customers’ information against cyberattacks?
-Sound off in the comments or on Twitter.
+Sound off on Twitter.